clojure-expectations/expectations/README.md

 ## Installing
 ----------

-The easiest way to use Compojure in your own projects is via [Leiningen](http://github.com/technomancy/leiningen).
+The easiest way to use expectations in your own projects is via [Leiningen](http://github.com/technomancy/leiningen).
 Add the following dependency to your project.clj file: